-The container can be made of metal or plastic.
-The most common are egg-shaped balls usually made out of stainless steel.
-It comes apart into two halves that screw together.
+The enclosure of a tea ball can be made of metal or plastic.
+The most common seem to be egg-shaped balls usually made out of stainless steel.
+These balls come apart into two halves that screw together.

-Most Tea Balls have a chain on them, with a clip attached to the chain.
-You use the clip to clip the Tea Ball to the side of the tea pot or mug.
-You use the chain to lower and fish the Tea Ball out with when the tea is steeped to the desired strength.
-In practice, though, the chain often gets detached and lost, and the Tea Ball is simply fished out with a spoon.
+Most tea balls have a chain on them, with a clip attached to the chain.
+You use the chain to lower and fish the tea ball out with when the tea is steeped to the desired strength.
+You use the clip to attach the chain to the side of the tea pot or mug.
+In practice, though, the clip and the chain often get detached and lost over time in gadget drawers, and the tea ball is simply fished out with a spoon.

-Most Tea Balls have matching small shallow saucers that you are supposed to rest them in afterwards, for example at a table.
-Most often, though, tea gets made in the kitchen so the used tea ball just gets chucked in the sink instead, and the stand eventually gets lost and forgotten.
+Most tea balls have matching small shallow saucers that you are supposed to rest them in afterwards, for example at a table.
+Often, though, tea gets made in the kitchen so the used tea ball just gets chucked in the sink instead, and the stand eventually gets lost and forgotten.

-Some "cutesy" ones are shaped like teapots, including a decorative handle, though these are only big enough to hold tea for a single cup.
+Some specialty ones are shaped like teapots, including a decorative handle, though these are only big enough to hold tea for a single cup.

-You can also get Tea Balls spoon shaped; the bowl of the spoon is what holds the tea, then you can stir it around in your cup with the handle attached.
+You can also get tea balls that are spoon shaped; the bowl of the spoon is what holds the tea, then you can stir it around in your cup with the handle attached.

-Tea Balls are not really needed in pots.
-In fact, many feel that tea in pots is better made with the tea leaves loose.
-As tea leaves settle to the bottom of the pot this is really only a problem if the “exit” hole for the tea in the pot is at or near the bottom, in which case you can just pour the tea out through a good old fashioned tea strainer.
-Some people who do use large Tea Balls for pots say they do so because it makes clean-up easier.
-They can ensure that most of the leaves end up in the compost instead of the city's water system.
+Tea balls are not really needed in tea pots.
+In fact, many feel that tea in pots is better made with the tea leaves left loose, allowed to swirl around.
+As tea leaves settle to the bottom of the pot this is really only a problem if the “exit” hole for the tea in the pot is at or near the bottom, in which case you can just pour the tea out through a tea strainer.
+Some people who do use large tea balls for pots say they do so because it makes clean-up easier.
+They can ensure that most of the leaves end up in the compost instead of going down the drain.
 People who have septic tanks or have finicky drains particularly appreciate not having loose leaves floating around during clean-up.

-If you’re tempted to buy a really large Tea Ball for your favourite tea pot, make sure the ball will be able to fit into the hole at the top.
+If you’re tempted to buy a really large tea ball for your favourite tea pot, make sure the ball will be able to fit into the hole at the top of the pot.

-Put the Tea Ball ball in the cup or pot first, then pour boiling water over it.
-Don’t pack a Tea Ball full; leave lots of room for water to circulate through the leaves.
+Put the tea ball in the cup or pot first, then pour boiling water over it.
+Don’t pack a tea ball full; leave lots of room inside the ball for water to circulate through the leaves.

 Or, make loose tea in a pot.